Mathura district: Krishna Janmashtami

 Krishna Janmashtami is celebrated on the eighth day (Ashtami) of the Krishna Paksha (dark fortnight) of the month of Shraavana (August–September) in the Hindu calendar.
 Rasa lila dramatic enactments of the life of Krishna, are a special feature in Mathura.
 There is a huge arati at 12 midnight in temples all over Vrindavana.

 Radhashtami

 Radhashtami is the appearance day of Radharani.
-This festival falls on the eighth day, of the bright fort-night in the month of Bhadra (August-September), exactly 15 days after the appearance of Lord Krishna.
+This festival falls on the eighth day, of the bright fort-night in the month of Bhadra (August–September), exactly 15 days after the appearance of Krishna.
 This festival is very joyously celebrated in whole Mathura region with its centre at Barsana.
 There is all night kirtana held the night before Radhashtami at the Radha Rani Temple in Barsana, ending with an ecstatic mangala arati.
 Many people especially visit Barsana on this day.

 Guru Purnima

 Guru Purnima is a Hindu festival dedicated to spiritual and academic teachers.
 This festival takes place in the month of Asadha (June–July).
 It is customary to worship the spiritual master on this day.
 Millions of people visit Mathura on Guru Purnima because of the presence of thousands of spiritual Gurus in Mathura.
 On this day many devotees gather at Manasi Ganga and do Govardhana parikrama.